 From the very first taikai the Butokukai started to award those that fought well – they were given a Seirensho (the forerunner to renshi).
 This would expand and develop over the years into the shogo system: renshi, kyoshi, and hanshi.
 Both status and job-wise it was very important, therefore, to go to the taikai, show your face, fight well, and get your shogo.

 Back to the early 1900s.
 After years of political lobbying, kendo became a required school subject for boys in 1908.
 Due to this happening organisations emerged that helped produce kendo professionals (i.e. school teachers).
-The earliest and most important of these was Busen (led by Naito Takaharu) in 1905 (or rather it’s immediate antecedent Bujutsu Kyoiun Yoseijo), and we also cannot fail to mention the impact of Takano Sasaburo at Tokyo Shihan Kotogakko from 1908, nor Saimura Goro at Kokushikan from 1917.
+The earliest and most important of these was Busen (led by Naito Takaharu) in 1905 (or rather it’s immediate antecedent Bujutsu Kyoin Yoseijo), and we also cannot fail to mention the impact of Takano Sasaburo at Koshi (Tokyo Koto Shihan Gakko) from 1908, nor Saimura Goro at Kokushikan from 1917.
 Of course, other kendo teacher-training facilities/programmes existed, but these 3 were to have the largest influence.
 After people graduated from these places they were sent to schools all over Japan (eventually including Korea, China, and Taiwan) to disseminate a newer, more structured, kendo (these same early graduates would also go on to begin programmes at different universities and influence Keishicho).

 The taikai, then, became a place where these widely spread kendo teachers could get back together for a short time.
 This served not only as a place/time where they could do kendo with other people of their own level and above, but also as a chance to exchange information and disseminate ideas (for example Butokukai shinpan methodology).
-Since kendo as we know it was basically built/structured in the time between 1905-1940, I consider this is a very important point.
+Since kendo as we know it was basically built/structured in the time between 1905-1940, this is a very important point.